Religious conversion: Latter Day Saint movement

 When performing a Baptism, Latter Day Saints say the following prayer before performing the ordinance:

 Baptisms inside and outside the temples are usually done in a baptistry, although they can be performed in any body of water in which the person may be completely immersed.
 The person administering the baptism must recite the prayer exactly, and immerse every part, limb, hair and clothing of the person being baptized.
 If there are any mistakes, or if any part of the person being baptized is not fully immersed, the baptism must be redone.
 In addition to the baptizer, two members of the church witness the baptism to ensure that it is performed properly.

 Following baptism, Latter Day Saints receive the Gift of the Holy Ghost by the laying on of hands of a Melchizedek Priesthood holder.

-Latter Day Saints hold that one may be baptized after death through the vicarious act of a living individual, and holders of the Melchezidek Priesthood practice baptism for the dead as a missionary ritual.
-This doctrine answers the question of the righteous non-believer and the unevangelized by providing a post-mortem means of repentance and salvation.
+Latter Day Saints hold that one may be baptized after death through the vicarious act of a living individual.
+Members of The Church of Jesus Christ of Latter-day Saints with a valid temple recommend (beginning in the year they turn twelve, and after being ordained to the Aaronic Priesthood for men and boys) have the opportunity to practice baptism for the dead as a missionary ritual.
+However, individuals for whom such baptisms are performed are not counted in figures regarding church membership statistics, such as total membership in the church, or the number of convert baptisms in a given year.
+Other churches of the Latter Day Saint movement also perform baptisms for the dead.
+This doctrine, in combination with others regarding the time between an individual's death and resurrection, also explains what happens to the righteous non-believer and the unevangelized by providing a post-mortem means of repentance and salvation.

 Islam

-Converting to Islam requires one to declare the shahādah, the Muslim profession of faith ("there is no god but God; Muhammad is the messenger of God").
-According to Clinton Bennett, British–American scholar of Religious studies, one's declaration of the Muslim profession of faith doesn't imply faith in God alone, since the conversion to Islam includes other distinct Islamic beliefs as well as part of the Muslim creed (ʿaqīdah):
+Converting to Islam requires one to declare the shahādah, the Muslim profession of faith ("There is no deity worthy of worship but Allah(Arabic word for the God); and Muhammad is the messenger of Allah").
+According to Clinton Bennett, British–American scholar of Religious studies, one's declaration of the Muslim profession of faith does not imply faith in God alone, since the conversion to Islam includes other distinct Islamic beliefs as well as part of the Muslim creed (ʿaqīdah):

 In the Islamic religion, it is believed that everyone is Muslim at birth.
-In Islam, the practice of religious circumcision is considered a sunnah custom, not a requirement for conversion, and furthermore it is never mentioned in the Quran.
+Due to this, those who convert are typically referred to as reverts.
+In Islam, the practice of Islamic circumcision is considered a sunnah custom, not a requirement for conversion and there is a valid difference of opinion on whether it is fard (obligatory) or not.
 The majority of clerical opinions holds that circumcision is not required upon entering the Muslim faith.
-In the Sunnī branch of Islam, the Shāfiʿī and Ḥanbalī schools regard both male and female circumcision as legally obligatory for Muslims, while the Mālikī and Ḥanafī schools regard it as non-binding and only recommended for both sexes.
+In the Sunnī branch of Islam, the Shāfiʿī and Ḥanbalī schools regard male circumcision obligatory for Muslims, while the Mālikī and Ḥanafī schools regard it as non-binding and only a recommendation.